COVID 19 Notice

-In accordance with Article II, section 2.2 of College By-Law, all members engaged in the practice of pharmacy, including Students, Interns, Pharmacists (in Part A) and Pharmacy Technicians, are required to maintain personal professional liability insurance coverage.
-Following you will find the by-law itself along with questions and answers that further clarify the intent of the by-law and the language contained therein.
+In accordance with the College By-Law, all registrants engaged in the practice of pharmacy, including Students, Interns, Pharmacists (in Part A) and Pharmacy Technicians, are required to maintain personal professional liability insurance coverage.
+Following you will find the By-Law itself along with questions and answers that further clarify the intent of the By-Law and the language contained therein.

-College By-Law, Article II, Membership in the College
+College By-Law, Article 3, Registration with the College

-Pharmacy Technicians, Interns and Pharmacists who are listed in Part A of the Register, (and Registered Pharmacy Students, effective January 1, 2012), must maintain personal professional liability insurance as follows:
+Pharmacy Technicians, registered pharmacy students, interns and pharmacists who are listed in Part A of the Register must maintain personal professional liability insurance as follows:

-2.2.6 Personal Professional Liability Insurance Coverage.
-The policy must be issued in the name of the individual Member and provide that Member with mobility and coverage wherever in Ontario that Member practises.
+3.1.5 Personal Professional Liability Insurance Coverage.
+The policy must be issued in the name of the individual registrant and provide that registrant with mobility and coverage wherever in Ontario that registrant practises.

-2.2.7 Legal Defence Payments.
-Legal defence payments for regulatory proceedings or other legal proceedings potentially afforded by a personal professional liability policy must not erode the minimum limits of liability under the policy ($2,000,000 per claim or occurrence and $4,000,000 annual aggregate).
+3.1.6 Legal Defence Payments.
+Legal defence payments for regulatory proceedings or other legal proceedings potentially afforded by a personal professional liability policy must not erode the minimum limits of liability under the policy.

-2.3 Evidence of Insurance.
-A Member shall, upon the request of the Registrar, provide proof of professional liability insurance in the required amounts and form, and a copy of the Member’s professional liability insurance policy.
+3.2 Evidence of Insurance.
+A registrant shall, upon the request of the Registrar, provide proof satisfactory to the Registrar of professional liability insurance in the required amounts and form, and a copy of the registrant’s professional liability insurance policy.